 11) When can my child accelerate in math?

 There are multiple acceleration decision points located throughout the secondary math pathway.
 The first acceleration decision point is at the end of 6th grade and the criteria for acceleration is based on multiple measures including an end of the course assessment, current grade in class, teacher appraisal of student readiness and a basic skills test.
 The end of course math assessment is based on 6th grade common core state standards.
 Students’ performance in the Standards for Mathematical Practice (how students engage in learning math, reasoning, persevering, etc.) and work habits are considered in the teacher appraisal of student readiness.
-In addition, there are acceleration decision points at the end of 7th grade, 8th grade, 9th grade and 10th grade.
+In addition, there are acceleration decision points at the end of Math 7, Math I and Math II.